Raja Krishna Menon: Career

 In 2003, Menon wrote, directed and produced his first feature film titled Bas Yun Hi starring Purab Kohli and Nandita Das.
 He continued with advertising from 2003 – 2008.
 In 2009 he wrote, produced and directed his second feature film Barah Aana starring Naseeruddin Shah, Vijay Raaz, and Italian actress Violante Placido.
 The film was a critical success.
 Barah Aana was selected in international film festivals, including the Chicago International Film Festival.

-Post films he continued to produce commercials and documentaries for Oglivy, JWT, Creative Land Asia, BBH, Ulka etc. in partnership with Janani Ravichandran under their banner ‘Bandra West Pictures’.
+Post these films he continued to produce commercials and documentaries for Oglivy, JWT, Creative Land Asia, BBH, and Ulka in partnership with Janani Ravichandran under their banner ‘Bandra West Pictures’.

 Menon's third film Airlift was released on 22 January, 2016 starring Akshay Kumar and Nimrit Kaur in the lead.
 The film received critical acclaim and box office success.

-He is committed to direct Shahid Kapoor in the yet untitled Dingko SIngh's Biopic.
+He is committed to direct Shahid Kapoor in the yet untitled Dingko Singh's biopic.

+Family

+T. P. Madhavan, the acclaimed actor and father of Raja Krishna Menon, died at the age of 88 in Pathanapuram, Kollam.
+He died after working for decades, leaving behind a lasting legacy in the Malayalam film industry.